 The income earned from salary is considered as taxable if the services are rendered in India.
 So, in case you are an NRI and your salary is paid towards the service provided by you in India then it shall be taxed in India irrespective of the factor where you are getting the income.

-Furthermore, in case your employer is Government of India and the person is citizen of India rendering service outside India is also taxed in India.
+Furthermore, in case your employer is Government of India and the person is a citizen of India rendering service outside India is also taxed in India.
 The income of Diplomats and ambassadors are exempted from tax.

 For example- Mr. Rohan was working in Canada on a project from an Indian company for a period of 5 years.
 Rohan needed the salary in India to take care of the needs of his family and make payments towards a housing loan.
 However, since salary received by Rohan in India would have been taxed according to the Indian laws but rohan decided to receive it in china.

-In addition to that, any stamp duty and registration charges paid at the time of purchase of property can also be claimed under section 80C.
+In addition to that, any stamp duty and registration charges paid at the time of purchase of a property can also be claimed under section 80C.
 Income from house property is taxed according to the income tax slab rates.

 Let’s understand this with an example-

 A tenant that lives in NRIs house and paid rent to the NRIs owner shall remember to deduct TDS at 30%.
 The Income can be transferred to Indian account or the NRIs account where he is currently residing.
-This rental income of NRI raises the liability of Income tax for NRI.
+This rental income of NRI raises the liability of Income-tax for NRI.

-For example- jiya pays monthly rent of Rs 30,000 to her NRI landlord.
+For example- jiya pays a monthly rent of Rs 30,000 to her NRI landlord.
 She is obliged to deduct tax at 30% for TDS or Rs 9000 before transferring the money to the landlord’s account.
-Jiya must also get a form 15CA prepared and timely submit to the Income tax department online.
-Any person making a remittance to a Non- resident India needs to submit Form 15CA online that is duly certified by the Chartered accountant detailing the exact payment, DTAA if applicable, TDS Rate and TDS deduction as per the Income act under section 195.
+Jiya must also get a form 15CA prepared and timely submit to the Income-tax department online.
+Any person making remittance to a Non- resident India needs to submit Form 15CA online that is duly certified by the Chartered accountant detailing the exact payment, DTAA if applicable, TDS Rate and TDS deduction as per the Income act under section 195.

-a) Remittance doesn’t exceed Rs 50,000 in single transaction and Rs 2, 50,000 in a total financial year.
+a) Remittance doesn’t exceed Rs 50,000 in a single transaction and Rs 2, 50,000 in a total financial year.
 In that case, only Form 15 CA is required to be submitted.

 b) If lower TDS is deducted and a certificate is received under section 197 for it lower TDS